estuary/flow/site/docs/concepts/schemas.md

     - $ref: flow://inferred-schema
 ```

-The first thing to point out is that it uses separate read and write schemas.
+Note that this spec uses separate read and write schemas.
 The `writeSchema` is extremely permissive, and only requires an `_id` property with a string value.
 The `readSchema` references `flow://inferred-schema`, which expands to the current inferred schema when the collection is published.

 :::info
 Note that `$ref: flow://write-schema` expands to the current `writeSchema`.
 Whenever you use `$ref: flow://inferred-schema`, you should always include the `flow://write-schema` as well, so that you don't need to repeat any fields that are defined in the `writeSchema` or wait for those fields to be observed by schema inference.
 :::

-In the initial publication of a collection that uses the inferred schema, the `flow://inferred-schema` will expand to a special placeholder schema.
-Once the collection has had any data written to it, from then on the inferred schema will strictly and minimally describe any data that was captured.
-The initial placeholder schema will reject _all_ documents.
-The purpose of this is to ensure that a non-placeholder inferred schema has been published before allowing any documents to be materialized.
+When you first publish a collection using the inferred schema, `flow://inferred-schema` expands to a special placeholder schema that rejects *all* documents.
+This is to ensure that a non-placeholder inferred schema has been published before allowing any documents to be materialized.
+Once data is captured to the collection, the inferred schema immediately updates to strictly and minimally describe the captured.

-Note that the effective `readSchema` is only ever updated when the collection is published.
-So it generally makes sense to use the inferred schema in conjunction with [autoDiscover](/concepts/captures/#autodiscover).
+Because the effective `readSchema` is only ever updated when the collection is published, the best option is usually to use the inferred schema in conjunction with [autoDiscover](/concepts/captures/#autodiscover).

 ## `default` annotations